mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 circumvent their natural behavior in the long run, embedded deeply from being trained on terrabytes of untyped python and react slop.

-So, I've been gathering a list of what I call "constraint-evading behavior": the constraints are explicitly and unambiguously stated via prompts or strong types or warnings or linters or tests or planning, but LLM nature _desperately_ tries to evade them because they cannot keep up a sustained fight against their nature.
+So, I've been gathering a list of what I call "constraint-evading behavior": the requirements and constraints  are explicitly and unambiguously stated, but LLM nature _desperately_ tries to circumvent them because they cannot keep up a sustained fight against their nature.

-The solution to encountering constraint-evading behavior is NOT to get the LLM to loop or Ralph or power through it and figure out a way to brute force the constraints or sneak around them with hacks.
-The solution is to pause and report back and discuss the proper path interactively.
-And the sooner you can spot constraint-evading behavior (or the sooner the LLM can spot it within itself), the sooner you can actually continue on a productive route.

-Decisions that require Scrutiny
+Decisions that require scrutiny
 -------------------------------

 There is a class of failure modes where AI makes a risky decision that a human _might_ reasonably make in the rare case that it is justified.
-But, usually, it will be making this decision simply because it's the "simplest approach".
+But, usually, it will be making this decision because it's the "simplest approach".
+It cannot separate questionable decisions based on reasoned justification and questionable decisions based on flawed heuristics like "simplicity" or effort.

 We have the general cases that people mention for all programming languages